JuliaZozulia/Movie-Recommendation-System/README.md

 # Movie Recommendation System Using Graph Database neo4j
-###Final Project for CSCI E-89 Deep Learning Harvard University
+### Final Project for CSCI E-63 Big Data Analytics Harvard University

 # Problem Statement:
 The goal is to develop the model which will allow us to find movie recommendation based on user’s previous experience.
 I’ll use neo4J graph database as a tool.
 I will use 2 datasets: MovieLens, which contains ratings and tag applications applied toward movies by users, and TMDB 5000 Movie Dataset, which contains, among other, credits data for movies.